| Title: | A Companion Package for the Book "A Course in Statistics with R" |

 Pawitan, Y. (2001).
 In All Likelihood.
 Oxford Science Publications.

 The problem is to investigate the impact of smoking tobacco among British doctors, refer Example 9.2.1 of Dobson.
-In the year 1951, a survey was sent across among all the British doctors asking them whether they smoked tobacco and their age group Age_Group
+In the year 1951, a survey was sent across among all the British doctors asking them whether they smoked tobacco and their age group Age_Group.
+The data also collects the person-years Person_Years of the doctors in the respective age group.
+A follow-up after ten years reveals the number of deaths Deaths, the smoking group indicator Smoker_Cat.

 A data frame with 10 observations on the following 9 variables.